edlau2/Tampermonkey/README.md

 - [War List Extender.user.js](https://github.com/edlau2/Tampermonkey/blob/master/War%20List%20Extender.user.js)
 - [War List Extender.png](https://github.com/edlau2/Tampermonkey/blob/master/War%20List%20Extender.png)

+*** beta ***
 Similar to the above script, this extends the user list on the territory wall page(s) when your faction is in a war.
 It appends the numeric rank next to the level of all people on the wall.
 There is a glitch in that when a wall page is opened the first time, sometimes a refresh is required for the script to execute properly.
+Also, this script has a tendency to perform too many requests, the result of which is that only the level may be displayed if there is heavy wall activity.